AskottEntertainment/wl_integration_json/Update_Wallets.md

 # Update Wallets

-Allows ESP to get the current wallet amount from WL site.
+Allows ESP to update the wallet amount on the White Label site.

 Request from ESP: